alizamili/alizamili/README.md

 With strong collaboration and communication skills, I work well in diverse teams and value knowledge sharing.

+You can also find some of my school projects here on my GitHub, showcasing my skills and the work I’ve done during my studies.

 🌍 Languages: Dutch · Arabic · English

 🚀 Always learning, always building, always growing.